Revised Trucker Hours of Service Rule Benefits Asphalt Contractors

-On May 14, 2020 the U.S. Department of Transportation’s (DOT) Federal Motor Carrier Safety Administration (FMCSA) announced major changes to Hours of Service (HoS) regulations, largely mimicking the relief FMCSA granted specifically to the asphalt paving industry through NAPA’s Exemption in 2018.
+On May 14, 2020 the U.S. Department of Transportation’s (DOT) Federal Motor Carrier Safety Administration (FMCSA) announced major changes to Hours of Service (HoS) regulations.
+A statement from the National Asphalt Pavement Association says the new rule largely mimicks relief FMCSA granted the asphalt paving industry through NAPA’s Exemption in 2018.

 “These new common-sense rules give truckers more options when planning their days," U.S. Secretary of Transportation Elaine Chao said in a video released by the DOT.
 "They will help drivers reach their destination safely, without feeling like they’ve got to race against the clock to comply with federal mandates.”